aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 New users can create an account from the `/register` route.
 Returning users can login to their account from the `/login` route.
 They can also reset their password at `/reset`.

+While no two accounts can share the same username and email, it is possible to create a new account with the same username and email after deleting the previous account.

 ![User registration and login](screenshots/features/registration-login.png)

 On the first login, the required resources will be created on the backend and associated with the user account (each user gets their own IVS channel and IVS chatroom).